tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/data-storytelling-plotly-R.md

 {{% /tip %}}

 ### Closing Thoughts: the Data Story
-Our data visualization, merges the aesthetics of `ggplot2` with the interactivity of `Plotly`, has revealed a data story, echoing the work of Hans Rosling:
+Our data visualization, merges the aesthetics of `ggplot2` with the interactivity of `plotly`, has revealed a data story, echoing the work of Hans Rosling:
 - *Global Trends Unveiled*: The animation unveils the evolving landscape of life expectancy and GDP per capita over time
 - *Insights at Your Mouse:* Interactive tooltips empower users with instant insights about each country, simplifying comprehension
 - *Your Exploration, Your Pace*: User-controlled animation, featuring a play option, transforms you from a passive observer to an active explorer, creating a commitment to engaging audiences.